Alaaldin98/reading-notes/LinkedLists.md

 ### Big O: Analysis of Algorithm Efficiency
-Big O’s role in algorithm efficiency is to describe the Worst Case of efficiency an algorithm can have in performing it’s job.
+Big Oâ€™s role in algorithm efficiency is to describe the Worst Case of efficiency an algorithm can have in performing itâ€™s job.
 It specifically looks at the factors mentioned above, which we often refer to as Space and Time.
 In order to analyze these limiting factors, we should consider 4 Key Areas for analysis:

 1. Input Size
 2. Units of Measurement